vbookshelf/Offline-MedAi-Console/README.md

 - Explore FHIR (Fast Healthcare Interoperability Resources) integration.
 - Explore a local RAG system that would allow the AI to look up facts in a local library before answering.
 For example, this local library could contain WHO Clinical Guidelines.

-Assess if these features will add real value or just introduce complexity that will reduce security and reliability.
+Assess if these features will add real value or just introduce complexity that will reduce security, reliability and speed.

 <br>